Prosecutor accuses D.C. police of making rioting arrests with insufficient evidence

 This new conflict over the response in the nation’s capital to months of disruptive and sometimes violent demonstrations against police brutality comes against a backdrop of deadly violence at demonstrations in Kenosha, Wis., and Portland, Ore.

-It pits a federal prosecutor selected by the Trump administration against a mayor who has emerged as a leading Democratic voice on urban issues and a sharp critic of President Trump.
+It pits a federal prosecutor selected by the Trump administration against a mayor who has emerged as a leading Democratic voice on issues affecting cities and a sharp critic of President Trump.
 It comes two months before an election in which the president is portraying himself as the “law and order” candidate and accusing Democrats of being soft on crime.

 The discord brewing in the District appears to flip that script, involving broader disagreements over tactics and strategies used to shut down civil unrest.
-It puts Bowser in an unusual position — a liberal Black mayor defending law enforcement and accusing a U.S. attorney with failing to support her officers and residents affected by unrest.
+It puts Bowser in an unusual position — a Black mayor of a liberal city defending law enforcement and accusing a U.S. attorney of failing to support her officers and residents affected by unrest.

 Black Lives Matter DC tweeted that Bowser is asking for Trump’s assistance in “creating political prisoners,” while Sherwin’s letter echoes complaints heard from criminal defendants and defense attorneys who accuse police of making indiscriminate and mass arrests.